amoffat/tf-jitsi/README.md

 # tf-jitsi

 I wanted to deploy Jitsi under a subdomain on AWS in 5 minutes, so I built this.
+My partner used it exclusively, instead of Zoom, [to teach her modern dance classes](https://www.youtube.com/watch?v=a76cv7w1tyQ) to students during the coronavirus quarantine.
 Give it a try.

 # What you'll need